Breathtaking Natural beauty

 Finland is famous for its hot saunas and no trip to Finland is complete with a trip to one.
 Our eco-friendly hostel has a beautiful sauna which we were lucky enough to have all to ourselves.
 We literally were the only people in the sauna at the time and it was the most relaxing evening ever.
 After our snowshoeing adventure through the Pallas-Yllästunturi National Park, it was a well-earned treat.

 Stay in Log Cabin

-The charm of waking up to see snow all-around your log cabin is something that needs to be experienced.
+The charm of waking up to see snow all around your log cabin is something that needs to be experienced.
 We stayed in a beautiful private log cabin fully equipped with its own kitchenette and en-suite.
-I can never forget how amazing it was to sit by the window and sip a hot cup of tea while watching the snowfall softly outside – like being inside a snow globe – pure bliss!
-Curling by a roaring fireplace after sunset and sipping on hot chocolate with a good book for company, soft music playing in the background, its what the holidays are for 🙂
+I can never forget how amazing it was to sit by the window and sip a hot cup of tea while watching the snowfall.
+It was like being inside a snow globe – pure bliss!
+Curling by a roaring fireplace after sunset and sipping on hot chocolate with a good book for company, soft music playing in the background, is what the holidays are for 🙂

 Read my detailed review post about my stay at 7 fells hostel by clicking here

 This is one thing I really wish we had done.
 But with so many options available this will probably have to wait for our next trip to Lapland.
 Imagine admiring the breathtaking beauty of Finnish Lapland as you ride a sledge through snow pulled by huskies.
 You can pick and choose from the many tour companies in Ylläs that offer husky safaris and even combine it with a snowmobile adventure ride.

 Love Christmas?
 Then the Reindeer Safari is for you!
 Pretend you riding with Santa while Rudolph the red-nosed reindeer takes you through a magical winter wonderland on a sleigh

 Dare to book a ride on a Snowmobile